seveno4/EURISKO/README.md

 (Eurisko)
 ```

+Surprisingly, it includes bitmap graphics support (made for the Xerox Alto!) that shows information about the current state of the system.
+I was able to port the code over to Medley which you can enable by running `(Snazzy)` after loading.

 Eurisko accepts an argument that sets how verbose the output should be. `(Eurisko 0)` for no output and `(Eurisko 100)` everything.
 The default value is 67.

 You can interrupt a Medley process at anytime with `CTRL-D`